OneSignal/OneSignal-iOS-SDK/MIGRATION_GUIDE.md

 ```

 ### Option 1.
 Swift Package Manager
-Update the version of the OneSignal-XCFramework your application uses to `5.0.0-beta-04`.
+Update the version of the OneSignal-XCFramework your application uses to `5.0.0-beta-06`.
 In addition, the Package Product name has been changed from `OneSignal` to `OneSignalFramework`.
 See [the existing installation instructions](https://documentation.onesignal.com/docs/swift-package-manager-setup).

+Note that the Location and InAppMessage functionality have moved into their own Swift Package Manager products.
+If would like to use InAppMessages and Location features ensure that those products are included as dependencys for your app.

 ### Option 2.
 CocoaPods
-Update the version of the OneSignalXCFramework your application uses to `5.0.0-beta-04`.
+Update the version of the OneSignalXCFramework your application uses to `5.0.0-beta-06`.
 Other than updating the import statement above, there are no additional changes needed to import the OneSignal SDK in your Xcode project.
 See [the existing installation instructions](https://documentation.onesignal.com/docs/ios-sdk-setup#step-3-import-the-onesignal-sdk-into-your-xcode-project).

 # API Changes
 ## Namespaces